 SFFAS No. 49 exempts certain arrangements or transactions from the P3 disclosure requirements.
 Such exempt arrangements or transactions are subject to existing disclosure requirements in other SFFASs applicable to such arrangements or transactions.

-As of September 30, 2021, the FBI has not identified any P3 arrangements that meet the SFFAS No. 49 disclosure requirements.
+As of September 30, 2022, the FBI did not identify any P3 arrangements that meet the SFFAS No. 49 disclosure requirements.